tinyredinc/notes/real_estate/investor_spv.md

         - Revisions or amendments to the current Shareholder Agreement.

-### 4. Share Transfer Agreement of [PROPERTY HOLDING INC.]
+### 7. Convertible Loan Investment Agreement of [PROPERTY HOLDING INC.]

-- This agreement shall be a standard share transfer agreement, permitting the founder of [PROPERTY HOLDING INC.] to distribute the common shares of [PROPERTY HOLDING INC.] to specified entities at variable prices.
-All new shareholders are required to consent to the Shareholder Agreement of [PROPERTY HOLDING INC.] as a condition of their share acquisition.

-### 5. Share Option Contract of [PROPERTY HOLDING INC.]

-- Given the uncertainties inherent in fundraising efforts, there is no guarantee regarding the amount of funds [INVESTMENT SPV INC.] can raise within a predetermined timeframe.
-Consequently, an American-style share option shall be issued to each SPV, granting them the right to purchase up to [n] shares of common share from [PROPERTY HOLDING INC.] at a strike price of [n] dollars per share before the [Expiry Date].

-- Upon reaching the [Expiry Date], each SPV is obligated to exercise the option in accordance with the total funds raised.
-Subsequently, the formal Share Transfer Agreement of [PROPERTY HOLDING INC.] will be formalized and executed.

-### 6. Article of Incorporation for [PROPERTY MANAGEMENT INC.]

-- The entity should be registered if it does not already exist.
+- Parties
+    - Party A, [PROPERTY HOLDING INC.], (hereinafter referred to as the "Borrower")
+    - Party B, [INVESTMENT SPV INC.], (hereinafter referred to as the "Lender")

+- Recitals
+    - WHEREAS, the Borrower is the registered owner and developer of the [INCOME GENERATING PROPERTY].

+    - WHEREAS, the Borrower seeks to finance the development of the [INCOME GENERATING PROPERTY] through the issuance of a two-year convertible loan, which may be converted into common shares of the Borrower.

+    - WHEREAS, the Lender is an individual or entity who is willing and has been pre-qualified to participate in the investment of the Convertible Loan issued by the Borrower.

+- Terms
+    - Issuance of Convertible Loan: The Borrower shall issue a Convertible Loan to the Lender, subject to an aggregate principal amount of up to CAD 12,464,000.

+    - Term: The Convertible Loan shall mature two (2) years from the date of issuance (the "Maturity Date"), unless earlier converted into Common Shares of the Borrower in accordance with the terms of this Agreement.

+    - Interest: The Convertible Loan shall accrue no interest.

+    - Conversion Rights: At the Maturity Date, the Lender shall have the right, but not the obligation, to convert any outstanding principal amount of the Convertible Loan into Common Shares of the Borrower at a conversion rate of 1,000 Common Shares for each CAD 311,600 of the Convertible Loan.

+    - Payment Schedule: Upon signing this Agreement, the Lender shall have up to [NUMBER] months to prepare the funds.
+The minimum subscription shall be no less than CAD 311,600, and the maximum subscription is contingent upon the total issuance of the Convertible Loan.

+    - Oversubscription: In the event the total amount subscribed by the Lenders exceeds the total issuance capacity of the Convertible Loan, the Borrower agrees to refund any excess amounts to the Lenders.
+These refunds will be executed in accordance with the chronological sequence of the Lenders' financial commitments, wherein those who contributed funds earlier will be allocated the Convertible Loan, and those who contributed later will receive refunds.

-### 7. Property [Management Agreement]
+### 8. Property [Management Agreement]

 - This agreement will constitute a standard property management contract between [PROPERTY HOLDING INC.] and [PROPERTY MANAGEMENT INC.], wherein responsibilities and compensations are precisely defined.
 A special provision to be included is that the shareholders of [PROPERTY HOLDING INC.] shall have priority in renting properties at market rates.

 - The agreement shall be structured predominantly in favor of [PROPERTY MANAGEMENT INC.] by offering flexibility, considering that [PROPERTY HOLDING INC.] is subject to a strict Shareholder Agreement regarding Operational Costs and Retained Earnings.

-### 8. Article of Incorporation for [INVESTMENT SPV INC.]

-- The entity should be registered if it does not already exist.

-### 9. Article of Incorporation for [INVESTMENT MANAGEMENT INC.]

-- The entity should be registered if it does not already exist.

-### 10. Shareholder Agreement of [INVESTMENT SPV INC.]
+### 9. Shareholder Agreement of [INVESTMENT SPV INC.]

 All terms and conditions related to investment returns shall be expressly defined within this Special Purpose Vehicle (SPV), acting as an isolation layer.
 Should any disputes arise from individual investors, such disputes shall be resolved within the confines of the SPV, ensuring that the property ownership layer remains unaffected.